digitalocean/tos/README.md

-## DigitalOcean Terms of Service
+# DigitalOcean Terms of Service

-This repository contains a copy of DigitalOcean's Terms of Service agreement.
-We are providing it here in order to make it simple for our community to see how and when changes are made.
-The canonical location for this document is on [the DigitalOcean web site](https://www.digitalocean.com/legal/terms/).
+This repository is no longer updated, please see <https://www.digitalocean.com/legal> for our current Terms of Service, Privacy Policy, and other terms applicable to the use of DigitalOcean Services.

+Previous versions of the terms can be found at the link listed above.